 The Institute reserves the right to have any vehicle towed if it is found in violation of Institute parking regulations, and if the owner of said vehicle fails to remedy the violation situation once proper notice has been given.
 All towing fines and storage costs are the responsibility of the vehicle's owner, and arrangements must be made with the towing company by the vehicle's owner to retrieve the towed vehicle.
 Records to have a vehicle towed are kept at the Campus Security office.
 Please contact Campus Security to determine if your vehicle has been requested to be towed.

 Institute parking lot spaces for guests are reserved on a very limited basis and generally only for high-level visitors.
 Since parking on campus is limited, the following are helpful hints in locating nearby parking other than the Institute faculty/staff and student parking lots:

 There are three City of Monterey parking lots around our campus—parking lot 4 at the corner of Van Buren and Franklin, parking lot 8 in front of Casa Fuente, and parking lot 7, which is across Pacific Street.
 Lots 4 and 7 have ticket machines.
 Lot 8 is a partially metered lot.

 The campus map shows both Institute parking and city parking lots 4 and 8.
 City parking lot 7 is not on the map, but it is directly across Pacific Street from Casa Fuente.

 Questions?
 Email us.

-Bicycles must be parked in designated bicycle racks and not secured to stairways, benches, light poles, utility fixtures, parking devices, signs, or any other object not specifically intended for bicycle parking.
-Bicycles are not allowed in buildings and should not be left overnight on campus.
-Bicycles left more than 48 hours will be ticketed.
-Illegally parked bicycles are subject to impound by Security.
+Bicycles and scooters must be parked in designated bicycle racks and not secured to stairways, benches, light poles, utility fixtures, parking devices, signs, or any other object not specifically intended for bicycle parking.
+Bicycles and scooters are not allowed in buildings and should not be left overnight on campus.
+Bicycles or scooters left more than 48 hours will be ticketed.
+Illegally parked bicycles or scooters are subject to impound by Security.